 The Relationship Between Sleep and HGH (Human Growth Hormone)

-One of the hormones that’s most closely tied to sleep is human growth hormone or HGH.
-Without adequate sleep, your HGH production will suffer.
+One of the hormones most closely tied to sleep is human growth hormone (HGH), and without adequate sleep, your HGH production can suffer.
 Through the release of HGH while you sleep, your body promotes growth and regeneration, a process that is particularly important for growing kids and elite athletes.

 Read on to learn more about how sleep and HGH work together to help keep you strong and healthy, and what you can do to encourage optimal HGH secretion.

-Human growth hormone (HGH), also known as growth hormone (GH), is a hormone released by the pituitary gland that is important for childhood growth, strength, injury recovery, exercise performance and recovery, and metabolism.
+The human growth hormone (HGH), also known as the growth hormone (GH), is a hormone produced within the pituitary gland1 that is important for childhood growth, strength, injury recovery, exercise performance and recovery, and metabolism.

 The reason that HGH supports growth and physical performance is that it’s involved in cell regeneration and reproduction.
 When any part of our bodies grows, whether it’s the whole body as during adolescence, or the muscles as during weight lifting, HGH is what stimulates this growth.